 Kairos ASEAN is an invitation-only entrepreneurial community of the brightest, new generation leaders across ASEAN changing the world through high-impact ventures.

 We are the regional chapter of The Kairos Society, an international organisation founded in United States in 2008, which works to find and empower the young pioneers who will push the world forward through entrepreneurship and innovation.

 WHAT WE OFFER

-Top 50 most innovative startups
+Top 50 most innovative startups (Global)

 Every year, Kairos Society scours the world for the top 50 ventures founded by young entrepreneurs, and invite them to Kairos Gobal Summit.
 With the newfound support of peers, business leaders, political leaders, media, and investors, these entrepreneurs can accelerate their company’s growth into global market leaders.